Changing Node Order in Vithanco

 There are more ways to influence a diagram but these will be captured in another post.

-The following is an example from a domain that will be released during first half of 2019: the “Causal Loop Diagram” or “CLD” in short.
+The following is an example with a "Causal Loop Diagram" or "CLD" in short.
 Causal loop diagrams are used to analyse systems and their behaviour.

 CLDs aren't layered as they are normally full of cycles ("loops"), meaning they have a lot of connections that would point from the bottom to the top.
 Hence CLDs use a star layout.